akaSyntaax/bookmarkmanager/README.md

 ### Running the docker image
 There are images for amd64, arm64 (aarch64), armv7 and armv6 built and published to the GitHub container registry.

-1. You can run the image by executing `sudo docker run -d --name bookmarkmanager -v /path/to/your/data/:/data -p 8000:8000 ghcr.io/akasyntaax/bookmarkmanager:latest`
+1. You can run the image by executing `sudo docker run -d --name bookmarkmanager -e JWT_SECRET=Your32CharactersJSONWebTokensKey -v /path/to/your/data/:/data -p 8000:8000 ghcr.io/akasyntaax/bookmarkmanager:latest`
 3. The app is now accessible at http://your-ip:8000

 ### Running the binary